Calvin-L/many-smt/README.md

 starts with `:produce-models` false while Z3 starts with it true.
 It is a good idea to explicitly set options to insulate yourself from these differences.

-## Known Iusses

-The `:print-success` option is not supported and is always false (in violation of the SMT-LIB standard).

 ## Similar Projects

 [metaSMT](https://github.com/agra-uni-bremen/metaSMT) abstracts over multiple